Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Your post flair categories should:

-• Cover all common content types without being overwhelming (5-10 categories is ideal)
+- Cover all common content types without being overwhelming (5-10 categories is ideal for most communities)

-• Be mutually exclusive -- Users should not struggle to decide between two similar options
+- Be mutually exclusive -- Users should not struggle to decide between two similar options.
+"Tutorial" and "Guide" are too similar; pick one.

-• Use clear labels -- "Question" is better than "Query" or "Inquiry"
+- Use clear, plain labels -- "Question" is better than "Query" or "Inquiry."
+"News" is better than "Current Events Bulletin."

-• Include colors that are visually distinct and accessible
+- Include colors that are visually distinct and accessible (avoid colors that look the same to colorblind users)

-• Align with your community's purpose -- A tech subreddit might have "Tutorial," "News," "Discussion," "Help," and "Showcase"
+- Align with your community's purpose -- A tech subreddit might have "Tutorial," "News," "Discussion," "Help," and "Showcase."
+A cooking subreddit might have "Recipe," "Question," "Kitchen Gear," and "Show Off."

 Here's an example flair system for a marketing subreddit: